SuperSandrine/Project-14-HRNet-plugin/README.md

 ```

 ### Second example of usage: case of link button, to get and provide href attribute to component through props.
-The datahref props expect a "event.target" that provide an object as bellow: "<a class="whatever appear" href="https://www.npmjs.com/package/react-modal-tuv39" >...</a>"
+The datahref props expect a "event.target" that provide an object as bellow:
+eg : <a class="whatever appear" href="https://www.npmjs.com/package/react-modal-tuv39" > some text</a>
 ```js
 const try =()=>{
     const [appear, setAppear] = useState(false)